-Once we have made this clear, though, it must be admitted that this is an isolated building situated in an open field, its only reference and link to the city being a highway.
+It must also be admitted that airports are usually isolated buildings situated in an open field, their only reference and link to the city being a highway.
 Hence the importance given to the relationship between terminal and highway.
 As in some projects by Le Corbusier, the highway penetrates the building and unfolds within it, thereby contributing decisively to the definition of its structure.
 Here it determines the geometry of the parallel and linear volumes of the terminal.
-These in turn are responsible for the organization of the floor plan, and finally of the overall architecture.
+These in turn are responsible for the organization of the floor plan, and finally for the overall architecture.

 On the upper level, the volumes come in this order: access, concourse, services, corridors, ramps, gates, fingers.
 On the lower level, the reverse: fingers, ramps, corridors, concourse, services.
 The section reveals the special importance given to the large volume containing the concourses – both for departures and for arrivals – to the point that it could be taken to be a separate building, with all the other constructions gravitating towards it as mere subsidiaries.
 A double line of vaults – lowering onto impressive arches that are held up by columns crowned by special capitals that make such transition possible and play a crucial role in the figurative definition of the concourse – generates a dilated, seemingly infinite space in which the longitudinal faces are clearly drawn.